-An impairment loss of \$121 million in relation to the sale of the Hinton pulp mill has been included in Restructuring and impairment charges in the year ended December 31, 2023 (see note 17).
-The impairment loss includes remeasurements of estimated working capital adjustments specified in the asset purchase agreement.
+An impairment reversal of \$1 million in relation to the sale of the Hinton pulp mill is included in Restructuring and impairment charges for the year ended December 31, 2024 (loss of \$121 million for the year ended December 31, 2023) (see note 17).
+The impairment amounts include remeasurements related to working capital adjustments specified in the asset purchase agreement.